zhao-lab/trafficnet-1.0/README.md

 	sql script based on 5 csv files.

-The 'DataTypeMapping_Test.csv' records the datatype of different column names, which is typed in manually
+-The 'DataTypeMapping_Test.csv' records the datatype of different column names, which is typed in manually